0xNF/openapi_gen_dart_json_shadow/README.md

 Demonstrates how the OpenAPI tools Dart SDK generator will incorrectly shadow field variables named `json` in the generated `toJson()` method.

 # Scope
+This bug occurs as of April 13, 2022 using the current 6.0.0 master branch of openapi-generator

 Tested using [openapi-generator-cli-6.0.0-20220412.074015-127.jar 	(Tue Apr 12 07:40:21 UTC 2022)](https://oss.sonatype.org/content/repositories/snapshots/org/openapitools/openapi-generator-cli/6.0.0-SNAPSHOT/openapi-generator-cli-6.0.0-20220412.074015-127.jar)